the Longform Markup Language

 Element specific sanitizer rules

-A element can have rules applied allowing arbitary markup to be added to the document.
+A element can have rules applied allowing arbitrary markup to be added to the document.
 Either @allow-elements or @allow-all must be used to allow any elements to persist.

 @template